Convert Image to SVG Online

 Maximum file size: 2MB

-What is Image Tracing?
+What is an Image to SVG Converter?

 Control exactly how many colors appear in the final vector.
 Simplify complex images into 4, 8, or 16 colors.